demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-edit-account-on-local-domain-of-device

 ***
-Edit an account on a local domain of a device.
+Edit an account on a local domain of a device

 #### Base Command